meshery/meshery/docs/pages/guides/configuration-management.md

 permalink: guides/configuration-management
 type: guides
 language: en
+abstract: Learn how to use Meshery Designs effectively
 ---

 As an cloud native management platform, Meshery has built-in support infastructure and application configuration management.
 Use Meshery to configure your multi-cluster Kubernetes environments on-premises or across clouds.